varigence/docs/bimlflex/metadata-editors/_incl-settings-pane.md

 ### Select Customer

-It is possible to select or change the selected [Customer](xref:bimlflex-concepts-customer) by chosing an available Customer from the *Customer* drop-down list.
+It is possible to select or change the selected [Customer](xref:bimlflex-concepts-customer) by choosing an available Customer from the *Customer* drop-down list.

 ### Select Version